Each department chooses its own TAs and ITAs, so you would need to discuss options for becoming an ITA with your departmental advisor.

 Most topics ask you to define a term or concept or solve a conceptual problem, one that does not rely on any significant discussion of detailed formulas and equations.
 The topic is usually appropriate to an introductory, undergraduate class.
 It is usually, though not necessarily, within the discipline that you would be teaching.

-Keep in mind that the topics that a department assigns are based on years of experience with the TA evaluations, and normally topics are designed to help ensure the best possible result for you.
+Keep in mind that the topics that a department assigns are based on years of experience with the ITA evaluations, and normally topics are designed to help ensure the best possible result for you.
 For example, your presentation does have to be an academic topic, allow for maximum audience interaction, and not rely heavily on detailed formulas and equations.

-Your evaluators will ask you questions during your presentation, not after.
+Your ITA evaluators will ask you questions during your presentation, not after.
 In fact, you should be prepared for them to surprise you by asking unexpected questions or at unexpected times.
 This is a normal part of every evaluation; you should not take it as a signal that something is wrong.
 Your evaluators simply want to make sure that Q/A interaction is a dominant part of the evaluation.

-Your evaluators will ask you questions that a typical undergrad student might ask, and the questions will start coming shortly after you begin your presentation.
+Your ITA evaluators will ask you questions that a typical undergrad student might ask, and the questions will start coming shortly after you begin your presentation.
 When a question arises, you should respond to each question as completely as you can and then continue with your presentation.
 You might find it helpful to speak to the evaluators as if they are your students in a course you are teaching.

 When being evaluated in a Zoom meeting, students may use the Zoom whiteboard, presentation slides, such as a PowerPoint, or both.
 Visual aids are optional.
 If using PowerPoint, students should use a maximum of 2-3 slides.
 There should be minimal text or a very simple diagram or image.